autokitteh/web-platform/CONTRIBUTING.md

 # Contributing to autokitteh

-We love your input!
+We'd love to get your input!
 We want to make contributing to this project as easy and transparent as possible.

 ## Reporting Issues